wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/03-correct-the-hook.md

 If you need to extend the functionality of another plugin or theme, you have to rely on what hooks the plugin or theme developer has put in place.
 In many cases, there will be a limited set of hooks to make use of, and they may not even be documented correctly.

 A good place to start is to search for any instances of  `do_action` and `apply_filters` inside their codebase to find any hooks available.

+Additionally, some plugin developers will have documentation on their site which includes all the relevant hooks you can use.